-Leeds City Region takes trade and investment delegation to China and Hong Kong
+Leeds City Region take trade and investment delegation to China and Hong Kong

-Leader of Leeds City Council, Cllr Judith Blake and Cllr Shabir Pandor, Leader of Kirklees Council are visiting the Chinese cities of Hangzhou, Qingdao and Hong Kong to build on long-standing government to government relationships and capitalise on existing trade agreements.
+Leader of Leeds City Council, Cllr Judith Blake and Leader of Kirklees Council, Cllr Shabir Pandor, led a delegation to the Chinese cities of Hangzhou, Qingdao and Hong Kong in 2018 to build on long-standing government to government relationships and capitalise on existing trade agreements.

 Leader of Leeds City Council, Cllr Judith Blake and Cllr Shabir Pandor, Leader of Kirklees Council are visiting the Chinese cities of Hangzhou, Qingdao and Hong Kong to build on long-standing government to government relationships and capitalise on existing trade agreements.
 Also joining them are representatives from the West Yorkshire Combined Authority, Bradford Council, the University of Bradford, the University of Leeds, the University of Huddersfield and businesses including TPP, Munroe K, Group Rhodes, East Street Arts and ConnectChina.

 The delegation will visit the headquarters of Chinese e-commerce retailer NetEase Kaola.com.
 This meeting will build upon the Memorandum of Understanding signed in March 2017, and explore new avenues to bring Leeds City Region products to the Far East market and help meet demand for high quality British products.
 Meetings will also be held with Alibaba, Dahua, Hisense, China-Britain Industrial Innovation Park and Cyberport in Hong Kong.

 Cllr Judith Blake, Leader of Leeds City Council, said: